pl453s/linux-mint-gnome/README.md

 - Create an autonomous LiveCD ISO (at this stage I would have already made good progress)
 - Make the GDM3 login screen themable (for now, GDM3 crashes when I link 'gdm3-theme.gresource' with a third party gnome-shell theme)
 - Develop the welcome screen and develop 'gnome-customization' (for now, these are just Zenity info boxes)

-PS: Does somebody knows how to remove the ugly ~~~~~~~~~~ I've add after each screenshot without screw up the README?
-Without this, the README interpretor associate the picture with the next title :/ Yes, I'm a noob!
-I'm a new Github user